aosabook/500lines/dagoba/chapter.md

 There's a few problems with this, though.
 For one, this as/merge technique only works if every pathway is present in the graph -- if we're missing an entry for one of Thor's great-grandparents that will limit our results.
 For another, what happens if we want to do this to just part of a query and not the whole thing?
 What if there are multiple `all`s?

 To solve that first problem we're going to have to treat `all`s as something more than just as/merge.
 We need each parent gremlin to actually skip the intervening steps.
 We can think of this as a kind of teleportation -- jumping from one part of the pipeline directly to another -- or we can think of it as a certain kind of branching pipeline, but either way it complicates our model somewhat.
-Another approach would be to think of the gremlin as passing through the intervening pipes in a sort of suspended animation, until reawoken by a special pipe.
+Another approach would be to think of the gremlin as passing through the intervening pipes in a sort of suspended animation, until awoken by a special pipe.
 Scoping the freezing/thawing pipes may be tricky, however.

 The next two problems are easier: to modify just part of a query we'll wrap that portion in special start/end steps, like `g.v('Thor').out().start().in().out().end().times(4).run()`.
 Actually, if the interpreter knows about these special pipetypes we don't need the end step, because the end of a sequence is always a special pipetype.
 We'll call these special pipetypes 'adverbs', because they modify regular pipetypes like adverbs modify verbs.